 - Power of Attorney

 - Maryland Living Will and Health Directive

 The basic estate planning documents everyone needs include a Will, Financial Power of Attorney, and Maryland Living Will and Health Directive.
 A Will distributes your probate estate as you direct, a Financial Power of Attorney enables someone you name to oversee your finances if you cannot, and a Living Will and Health Directive enables someone you choose to make medical decisions for you if you are unable to do so.
 Without these documents, your health issues may be managed, and assets distributed, in ways you did not anticipate.
 If tax planning is required, I can help you gift assets, or prepare trusts.

 Thinking about estate planning means looking at our own mortality, or considering the possibility that health conditions in the future may cause us to rely on others for help.
 It’s easier to tackle these difficult issues if we have loving, supportive family and friends we can trust with our health and assets.

 If you do, I can help you prepare documents that include your caring family and friends as appropriate.

-I’ll listen carefully to what you say, and create documents tailored exactly to your goals.
-I don’t use “push-the-button” software, so I’m able to draft provisions uniquely suited to each client.
-In one case, for example, I added a provision directed to helping a successor trustee choose a money manager.
+I’ll listen carefully to what you say, and create documents uniquely suited to your goals.
+In one case, for example, I added a provision to help a successor trustee choose a money manager.

 If you don’t find yourself in a positive, supported situation, you’re not alone.
 Many others face the same challenges.
 It may be tempting to avoid estate planning altogether.
 Rather than leaving matters to chance, please allow me to help you sort through possible options to develop the best plan for your specific circumstances.